Columbus Museum of Art

 Santa Barbara Museum of Art

 February 27–May 22, 2022

 The Columbus exhibition will include 61 works from the private collection of Steven Naifeh, the Pulitzer-Prize-winning co-writer and of the best-selling biography Van Gogh: The Life.
-Gregory Smith (1951–2014), co-author of the book with Naifeh, was raised in Columbus.
+Gregory Smith (1951–2014), Naifeh’s husband and co-author of the book, was raised in Columbus.
 Among works loaned from the Naifeh collection are paintings by Jules Bastien-Lepage, Jean-Léon Gérôme, Jozef Israëls, and Paul Sérusier.
 Other lenders to the exhibition include the Van Gogh Museum, Amsterdam; Thyssen-Bornemisza National Museum, Madrid (Spain); Kröller-Müller Museum, Otterlo (Netherlands); Metropolitan Museum of Art, New York; National Gallery of Art Washington, D.C.; Los Angeles County Museum of Art; Cleveland Museum of Art; and numerous private collections.

 The exhibition will also emphasize Vincent’s robust appetite for literature and the fictional worlds of the modern novel.
 The installation will include early editions of beloved novels by Charles Dickens, Guy de Maupassant, Honoré de Balzac, Gustave Flaubert, and Emile Zola, to remind viewers of the fictional worlds that impacted Van Gogh’s vision.